 The following applicants must submit a scoresheet.
-For further details, please see pp.9-15.
+For further details, please see pp.10-13(Schedule I) and pp.15-22(Schedule II).

-• Information and Biosystems (group 2), Machine and Intelligence (group 3), Civil Engineering (group 4), Social Science (group 7): The applicants for general selection and applicants for selection for overseas students, etc.
+• Information and Biosystems (group 2), Machine and Intelligence (group 3), Civil Engineering (group 4), Languages and Media (Group 5), Psychology and Philosophy (Group 6) and Social Science (group 7): The applicants for general selection and applicants for selection for overseas students, etc.

-Regarding groups 2 and 3, those whose native language is English need to inquire on an individual basis.
+Regarding groups 2, 3, 5 and 6, those whose native language is English need to inquire on an individual basis.

-TOEFL, TOEFL iBT, TOEFL ITP and TOEIC is a registered trademark of Educational Testing Service (ETS).
 In addition to the above documentation, applicants for mature student selection and applicants for selection for overseas students, etc. should respectively submit the following.